hogyadenes/CarND-Path-Planning-Project/README.md

 The path itself is calculated using the suggested spline library.
 First I used 30 path points but the car responded too slow so I decreased this list to only 10 points (I have a powerful computer so the calculations happened really fast but on a slower computer more points might be needed).

+I made and uploaded a video of my performance to YouTube:

+The video is 22 minutes long (without incidents) but the runtime was actually 30 minutes.
+In 30 minutes the car covered 23.67 miles which means the average speed was 47.34mph (it is really great considering sometimes there is high traffic on the lanes and the max speed I used is 49.5mph)

 ## Basic Build Instructions

 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).